ISISComputingGroup/ibex_developers_manual/backend_system/First-time-installing-and-building-(Windows).md

 git config --global push.recurseSubmodules check
 ```

-5. Set up branch for this mcahine
+5. Set up branch for this machine

 5a) Not A New Instrument
 i.e. if this machine has had IBEX installed before and the config branch already exists, run through the following commands: